rianod08/SYNAPSE/README.md

 This project was made for the 2025 BT Young Scientist and earned me 3rd place in the Technology Category.

+This code was originally ran on google colab with high RAM option.

 [The data](https://drive.google.com/drive/folders/1WBd415TFw052SY6T1isyMZ8byNnEoKMG?usp=drive_link)